RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

     *check_path*
-        If the user can type something other than an existing file name, and your provider will expand that into a real file name or names (*e.g.* there is some kind of substitution the provider does with the text), then specify *check_path* as "true" (which implies *want_path*\="true", you don't have to explicitly specify that).
+        If the user can type something other than an existing file name, and your provider will expand that into a real file name or names (*e.g.* there is some kind of substitution the provider does with the text), then specify *check_path* as "false" (which implies *want_path*\="true", you don't have to explicitly specify that).

     *type*